vvvasu/one-euro-cloud/README.md

 - a large hard drive
 - basic Linux knowledge

-So instead of buying more cloud storage, I built my own personal cloud — for about **€1 per month**.
+So instead of buying more cloud storage, I built my own personal cloud — for about **€1 per month**. 💶

 This repository documents that setup.

-Not as a perfect solution.
+❕Not as a perfect solution.
-Not as an enterprise system.
+❕Not as an enterprise system.
-Just something practical that works.
+✅Just something practical that works.

 ---